- B422, Portland Square, Drake Circus, Plymouth, PL4 8AA

 Miss Eva McGrath

-During her Undergraduate and Masters in Literature at King’s College London, she specialised in aquatic readings of literary texts: studying the theme of water across disciplines, time scales and in alternative forms (sea, river, ice, canal, delta, rain, marsh).
+She studied Literature at King's College London, where she analysed the theme of water across texts, genres, disciplines, time scales and in alternative watery forms (sea, river, ice, canal, delta, rain, marsh).

 MA Comparative Literature, King’s College London, 2016 (Distinction)